Grand Theft Auto: The Trilogy – The Definitive Edition: Critical response

-The Definitive Edition received "mixed or average reviews" for PlayStation 5 and Xbox Series X/S, and "generally unfavorable reviews" for Nintendo Switch and Windows, according to review aggregator Metacritic; it was among the site's lowest-scoring games in 2021.
+The Definitive Edition received "mixed or average reviews" for PlayStation 5 and Xbox Series X/S, and "generally unfavorable reviews" for Nintendo Switch and Windows, according to review aggregator website Metacritic; it was among the site's lowest-scoring games in 2021.
 OpenCritic's consensus states the game "utterly fails at meeting player expectations", with 12% of critics recommending it.
 Video Games Chronicles Jordan Middler described the collection as "far from 'definitive, and Hardcore Gamers Chris Shive felt the games "deserve a better collection than this".
 GameSpots Justin Clark was confused as to why Rockstar, known for its high-quality and detailed games like Red Dead Redemption 2 (2018), would publish a remaster "that turns its most iconic games into app store shovelware".
 Jeuxvideo.coms Jerome Joffard felt the games maintained their original charm and feeling of freedom.

 Destructoids Dan Roemer wrote the updated visuals "look pretty solid", particularly praising the neon signs of Vice City.
 Screen Rants Christopher J. Teuton said the games "look better here than they ever have before", excluding mods, though noted the increased draw distance in San Andreas made the map feel simpler and smaller.
 Several critics echoed the latter sentiment; Video Games Chronicles Middler said it "feels like something you were never supposed to see", and IGNs Tristan Ogilvie wrote it "completely shatters the convincing illusion of scale".
 Zack Zwiezen of Kotaku described the improved graphics as "at times stunning and distracting", praising the improvements and additions of trees and foliage, but noting some broken or improperly-upscaled textures.
 VideoGamer.coms Josh Wise found the improved draw distances and lighting removed the dirtier mood of the originals, with Grand Theft Auto III and San Andreas missing the "grey-green murk" and the "beer-tinted haze", respectively.
 GameSpots Clark echoed this sentiment and stressed the importance of art direction, noting the mood and personality of the games, cities, and characters had been largely lost.
 VG247s Fran Ruiz felt the 2024 update restored the "stylish" art direction of the original games.